nil-lambda/NekoForms/README.md

 # NekoForms
  Application that generates images of nekos so you can look at them!
 Is also generates images of dogs and cats!
 All images are provided by **nekos.life** API!
 If you enjoy the application don't hesistate to star it :)

+# Features
+ As of the latest NekoForms release the program has:
+ * Log window - Contains information about what's happening at the moment.
+ * Close all windows - Obviously, closes all opened windows.
+ * Image profile - Stores all images generated during the session as well as information about the image such as name, width, height and time of creation.
+ * Image preview - Previews the currently selected image in the **Image profile**

+ **Toggleable options below:**
+ * Cleanup on exit - Cleans NekoForms assets (downloaded images) on exit.
+ * Top most - NekoForms will be shown above all other windows.
+ * Duplicate exclude - Excludes all duplicated images.
+They are not being shown at all.
+Some endpoints have small variety of images leading to more and more duplicated images being generated, keep that in mind!
+ * Dynamic size - Opens the window with the original image size.
+ * Fixed size - Opens the window with size given by you.

 # Running NekoForms on Linux
  In order to run NekoForm on Linux you will have to install Wine as well as the Mono Package for Wine.
 * Install NekoForms and save it somewhere easily accessible (preferably Desktop or Downloads folder)